How we can help you if your employer doesn’t have workers’ compensation insurance

 Get the financial support you need to cover your cancer treatments

 Whether you were exposed to asbestos years ago or in your current line of work, you should know that you may have rights to compensation for your resulting illness.
-The companies who exposed workers to this cancer-causing substance should be held responsible for ignoring the risks.
+The companies that exposed workers to this cancer-causing substance should be held responsible for ignoring the risks.
 If you are buckling under the weight of medical, emotional, and financial changes following a diagnosis of asbestos-related cancer or illness, our experienced legal team is standing by with the answers you need.

 Since many of the victims were exposed to asbestos through their workplaces after the substance’s dangers were known, there have been numerous lawsuits filed against large companies who failed to protect their workers.
 In many of those lawsuits, victims or their families have received millions of dollars in compensation.
 To help you understand the scope of these kinds of legal actions, here are three examples of large and notable mesothelioma lawsuits: